Faysal Sohail: LSI Corporation and Actel Corporation

 Silicon Architects was one of the first Silicon intellectual property companies.
 They designed the fundamentals of computer chips, creating a platform on which companies could build chips with higher performance that used lower power, and then licensed the technology.

 Synopsys Inc. acquired Silicon Architects in 1995.
 Sohail worked for Synopsys as Senior Vice President of the Intellectual Property group and then as Senior Vice President of Corporate Strategy.

 In 1999, Sohail became CEO of Cadabra Design Automation and oversaw its acquisition by Numerical Technologies where he served as Senior Vice President of Worldwide Field Operations.
 Cadabra Design Automation is known for providing automated transistor layout (ATL) tools to enable the manufacturing of newer, smaller chips, dramatically increasing their functionality, density and productivity.

+Our Next Energy (ONE)

+In 2020, Sohail became a part of Our Next Energy (ONE), a Michigan-based company that focuses on innovative energy storage solutions, as a Board Member.
+During this, the company released a technology that offers an alternative solution in energy storage with a focus on safety, energy density, and cycle life.
+After being a founding board member for years, he moved into the role of chairman of the board in 2023.

+Ascend Elements

+In 2022, Sohail joined Ascend Elements, a company focused on battery recycling solutions, as a member of the board.
+This contributed to creating and innovating a more sustainable supply chain for battery materials, like Hydro to Cathode.

 Wildcat Discovery Technologies

 In 2018, Sohail became the Chairman of The Board for Wildcat Discovery Technologies, which accelerates the discovery of new materials for energy applications, with a focus on the development of advanced materials for rechargeable and primary batteries.